mekha-mahendran/Mekha_Mahendran/README.md

 ## Portfolio Design Upgrade (Version 2.0)

-Redesign the portfolio with a unique, premium, and modern aesthetic.
+Design the portfolio with a unique, premium, and modern aesthetic.
 Do not imitate or replicate any existing portfolio.
 Create an original design with a focus on elegance, readability, and recruiter-friendly navigation.

 =========================================